 Most flocks of birds will scatter when you approach, fearful that you will hurt them, though their fears are almost always unfounded.
 I, for one, would love to walk up to a bird and stroke its feathers and have it perch on my finger and sing a song.
 I have no desire to harm them.
 I want only to enjoy their beauty.
 But they fly away, ignorant of my desires to share the blessing of their presence.

 If a person is alienated from God, perhaps fear is justified.
-Perhaps wrath is to be expected.
+Perhaps wrath is to be expected with regard to a person who has no love for his creator.
 Yet, even some of those who have made peace with God through Jesus Christ are still afraid.
 They don’t want to sit and sing songs of worship.
 They’re still guilt-ridden or simply accustomed to flying away.

 Since I have been made a friend of God, I will never join the scattering birds.
 I am like a scrub jay.
 I want to fly to my Master’s hand when I see Him walking down the lane, seeking to have fellowship with me.
 Even though my voice squawks like a scrub jay’s, I will sit and sing my heart out anyway, because I have no fear of my Master, and I know he loves to hear my joyful noise, whether it is off-key or not.